-So far, 6 months in, we’re very happy that we made the choice we did.
+We’re very, very happy that we made the choice we did.

-What We Threw Away.
+What We Threw Away, Gladly

-The Job Thing.
+The Job Thing

 My husband was head chef at a fancy resort hotel in Port Douglas, he was at the top of his tree.
 It was a great job with OK money and a lot of perks in the shape of free stays and dining to keep the family sweet.
 The hours were terrible.

 He had things running as he wanted them, business was good, food costs were down, but he’d had enough.
 He’d done everything he could and needed a new challenge.
 Port Douglas is a small town.
-The chances of picking up another head chef job at a top hotel were slim.
+The chances of picking up another head chef job at a good hotel were slim.
 We’d need to relocate.

-The House Thing.
+The House Thing

 That house never felt like home.
 It was huge, too huge, I had to clean it!

 It wasn’t cozy like the British houses I’m used to.
 Instead it had vast expanses of white walls and tiles.
 It felt characterless and boxy.